ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/soil_carbon.md

   version: 3.11.9
 ---

-# Representation of the soil carbon cycle
+# The soil carbon cycle

 Soils are one of the largest stores ecological stores of carbon.
 For this reason, there has been long term interest in modelling the soil carbon cycle.
 This is a massively